awslabs/harmonix/website/docs/integration/git.md

 # Git

 ### Introduction
-This article will describe how OPA on AWS integrates with various git providers including Gitlab and Github.
+This article will describe how Harmonix on AWS integrates with various git providers including Gitlab and Github.
 In addition, we provide a deeper dive and customization examples to add your own git provider.

 ## Architecture